 - Potentially lose the option to plead to lesser charges with lesser penalties.

 - Receive no penalties (except for any applicable court costs/attorney fees) if found not guilty.

 Paying your ID traffic ticket means admitting guilt―admitting you committed the traffic violation or offense for which the officer ticketed you.

 - Paying all applicable court costs and attorney fees (should you hire a traffic ticket lawyer).

 - Potentially pleading to a lesser offense with lesser penalties.
 Generally, you must appear in court for this.

 - Possibly avoiding court altogether by paying online, over the phone, or by mail.

-- Accumulating points on your driving record, putting you at risk for license suspension.
+- Accumulating points on your Idaho driving record, putting you at risk for a driver's license suspension.

 - Potentially experiencing an increase in auto insurance rates.